hannahfryer/TopDEG-pipeline/README.md

 The following files will be generated:
 - **`top_100_genes.csv`**: A ranked list of the top 100 genes by log2 fold change.
 - **`top_100_gene_details.csv`**: Detailed metadata for the top 100 genes retrieved from the NCBI Gene database.
-### Notes
-- Replace 'organism_name' with diferent organism if using other database

----

 ### **3. KEGG KO Assignment Checker**